Welcome to my new half bath (or my tenants' new half bath anyway).

 Here's where we were when I finally thought to take a picture:

 You'll also notice I replaced the "almond" outlets and light switches to white.
-You can read up on my tutorial for that HERE.

 I later gave these sconces a brushed nickel spraypaint treatment, but they were only $4.99 at City Mill.
 I've seen them at Lowes for about the same price.
 They came with a hideous glass, but I knew that was easily fixable.